mudnug/note-reader/README.md

     - **Settings**: Access the plugin settings.
     - **Close**: Stop reading and hide the reader interface.

-5. If you switch to a different note while reading, click "Read Active Note" to restart reading from the beginning of the active note.
+5. If you switch to a different note while reading, use the "Reload active note" command to restart reading from the beginning of the active note.

-To assign a hotkey: Go to Settings → Hotkeys, search for "note reader", and assign a key combination to the "Read note" command.
+To assign a hotkey: Go to Settings → Hotkeys, search for "note reader", and assign a key combination to the "Read note from top" command.

 ## Settings